Article 2 of the Europan 18 Results Catalogue

 Learn more about each theme and sub-theme, through the articles of the catalogue.

-The authors argue that contemporary urban design must move from controlling water to inhabiting its logic, especially as climate instability intensifies.
+The article presents results from the Europan 18 competition.
+Authors Annelies De Nijs (BE) urban designer and cofounder of Atelier Horizon, and Céline Bodart (BE) architect and lecturer at the Faculty of Architecture of Liège University and at the Paris la Villette School of Architecture, argue that contemporary urban design must shift from controlling water to inhabiting its logic, especially as climate instability intensifies.
 Europan 18 projects show how water can become the structural backbone of territories rather than a decorative feature or hidden utility.
-The authors describe three key dimensions of this shift.

-1-Landscape foundations: projects begin by engaging with soils, topography, and geomorphology.
-They restore natural hydrological functions—such as infiltration, flood resilience, and river continuity—and use them to guide new forms of urban development.
-Several examples show how polluted soils, riverbanks, and valleys can be reactivated throughecological strategies like phytoremediation and seasonal water systems.
+1-Landscape foundations: projects start by engaging with soils, topography and geomorphology, restoring hydrological functions such as infiltration, flood resilience and river continuity.
+Polluted soils, riverbanks and valleys are reactivated through ecological strategies like phytoremediation and seasonal water systems.

-2-Territorial solidarity: rethinking water requires new governance models and ethicalframeworks.
-Some projects propose watershed-based management, others introduce moral or civic contracts between humans and rivers, or address water justice by ensuring equalaccess to water and restoring water cycles.
+2-Territorial solidarity: rethinking water demands new governance models and ethical frameworks.
+Projects propose watershedbased management, civic contracts between humans and rivers, and initiatives for water justice and equal access.

-3-Living metabolisms: many sites suffer from ecological and social exhaustion due to pastindustrial use.
-Projects therefore work with long-term regeneration processes, new temporalities, and unexpected ecological “allies,” such as waste materials or insects, to rebuild resilient waterscapes and socio-ecological systems.
+3-Living metabolisms: many sites suffer from ecological and social exhaustion due to former industrial use.
+Projects work with longterm regeneration, new temporalities and unexpected ecological “allies” such as waste materials or insects to rebuild resilient waterscapes and socioecological systems.

-Overall, the article shows that Europan 18 projects shift from managing water as a threat to designing resilient, interconnected territories where water becomes the vital connective tissue linking environment, society, and urban form.
+Overall, Europan 18 projects reveal how territories can evolve from managing water as a threat to designing resilient, interconnected milieus where water is the vital connective tissue between ecology, society and urban form.

 >> Click here to read more about the article from Annelies de Nijs and Céline Bodart